ricmiber96/chronos-gym-backend/README.md

 The main branch have a simple NodeJS server without Databases

 ### - MongoDB
-The main MongoDB branch have a simple NodeJS server without Databases
+The MongoDB branch have a NodeJS server clean architecture and MongoDB database

 ### - Testing-Server
-The testing server branch have a simple NodeJS server without Databases
+The Testing Server branch have a differences function for testing server
+### - JWT-Server
+The JWT Server branch have a functions to generate a JWT token authentication for users can access and registry